Wrexham defend themselves after Sharp criticism

 "They thought we would just roll over when they got back in it and I think the referee was helping them as well, I don't think he gave me one foul all night."

-"I was a bit disappointed with Billy to be honest, shouting down the tunnel," Parkinson said.
+Wrexham's Tozer defended his club's approach to the tie, saying: "I don't think any of our lads have said anything disrespectful.

-"I think he was disrespectful.
-The message to Billy is: 'You're better than that - our players are humble people'."
+"We certainly approached the game properly but if that's the way they want to be then that's the way they want to be."

-Former Northampton, Newport and Cheltenham player Tozer said post-match events had put a "dampener" on a thrilling replay.
+The former Northampton, Newport and Cheltenham player said post-match events had put a "dampener" on a thrilling replay.

 "He [Sharp] should show more respect to us," Tozer said.